It’s pretty frustrating when you are trying to do something on your iPhone, and you do something accidentally.

 This specific behavior can be adjusted by disabling a feature of the Control Center.
 Our guide below will show you which setting to change so that you can no longer open the Control Center when you are using another app.

-Turn off the Control Center Access from Within Apps in iOS 10
+How to Turn off the Control Center Access from Within Apps in iOS 10 (Guide with Pictures)

 Step 1: Tap the Settings icon.

 Step 3: Tap the button to the right of Access Within Apps to turn it off.

 There should be no green around the button, and the button should be in the left position, when the setting is turned off.
 I have disabled access to the Control Center from within apps in the picture below.